je-santos/MPLBM-UT/README.rst

 FAQ
 ################################################################################

-Error like "HYDU_create_process (./utils/launch/launch.c:69): execvp error on file ../../src/2-phase_LBM/ShanChen (No such file or directory)":
+*1. Why am I getting an error like "HYDU_create_process (./utils/launch/launch.c:69): execvp error on file ../../src/2-phase_LBM/ShanChen (No such file or directory)"?*

-This is because the simulation code has not compiled correctly.
+| A- This is because the simulation code has not compiled correctly.
 To solve this, first try to again run

 .. code-block:: bash